lmiller1990/design-pattenrns-for-vuejs/API-REQUESTS.md

 ## Starting Simple

-If you application is simple, you probably won't need something like Vuex or a specific HTTP request module.
+If you application is simple, you probably won't need something like Vuex or an isolated HTTP request service.
 You can just inline everything in your component:

 ```html
 <template>